architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 Responsibilities
 ****************
 #.
-Guarantee the success of our processes by maintain all agile practices (including :doc:`activities`).
+Coordinate all :doc:`activities` that form the agile practices of the CEA.
 #.
 Coordinate the training of new developers.
     #.
 Introduce the functionalities in the CEA.
     #.
 Introduce the CEA-ecosystem